Ape/samsungctl/README.md

 Command line tool quick help
 ----------------------------
-The command line tool can be run with
+The command line tool can be installed with

+	python setup.py install

+or run without installation with

 	python -m samsungctl